waker-he/cs-learning-notes/cpp/cppcon/template/template.md

     - the _thing_ to make
 - Template Instantiation (implicit specialization)
     - __process__ of __compiler__ substituting template arguments for template parameters to make the _thing_(specialization)
+    - for __function template__, can pass part of the template arguments and let compiler deduce the rest
     - instantiation is a synonym for _compiler-generated_ specialization
     - can be done in two ways:
         - implicit/on-demand/automatic